German Christmas Market

 German foods and refreshments include soup, bratwurst and sauerbraten sandwiches, German potato salad, baked goods and mulled cider.
 A winery offers tastings and sales.

-At nightfall Saturday, visitors join in caroling at the lighting of a live Christmas tree.
+At 5:30 pm Saturday, visitors join in caroling with the Seneca Valley Intermediate Girls Chorus and museum members at the lighting of our Christmas tree,in the courtyard across from the admissions booths.
 It serves as the museum’s long-time Christmas season Giving Tree -- each donor’s contribution hangs an ornament on the tree.

 Harmony’s specialty shops present even more opportunities for visitors who collect or enjoy giving works by regional artists, collectibles, jewelry, or vintage/distinctive clothing and accessories.